Tummy Tuck, Mini & Reverse Tummy Tucks Plastic Surgery Houston & Lake Jackson

-Dr. Yarish is a board-certified plastic surgeon who is known for performing safe and effective surgeries for a tummy tuck in Houston, TX.
+Dr. Yarish and Dr. Bartlett are board-certified plastic surgeons known for performing safe and effective surgeries.

 What Is Tummy Tuck Surgery?

-Also known as abdominoplasty, a tummy tuck is a popular cosmetic surgery procedure that removes a large amount of excess skin from the lower abdominal region.
-It also reduces the amount of stretch marks in the lower abdomen.
-Tummy tuck patients are usually those who have lost a significant amount of weight, have excess abdominal skin and fat or have had multiple pregnancies.
+Also known as abdominoplasty, a tummy tuck is a popular cosmetic surgical procedure for both men and women that removes a large amount of excess, sagging skin from the lower abdominal region.
+It also reduces the number of stretch marks in the lower abdomen.
+Our patients are usually those who have lost a significant amount of weight, have excess abdominal skin and fat, or have had multiple pregnancies.

-This surgical procedure also tightens the abdominal muscles that have been stretched or separated as well as relocating the belly button.
-Oftentimes, plastic surgeons also perform liposuction for further sculpting the abdomen and flanks to further contour and sculpt the area.
+This surgical procedure also tightens the abdominal muscles that have been stretched or separated and involves relocating the belly button.
+Plastic surgeons often perform liposuction to further sculpt and contour the abdomen and reduce the appearance of love handles.

 LEARN MORE ABOUT THIS PROCEDURE BY WATCHING THE VIDEO BELOW: